Frequently Asked Questions about the Portal

 Yes.
 Anyone can ask a question or share their problem to obtain support from our mentors.
 We acknowledge victims as anyone who has seen their work plagiarised, has suffered from offensive behaviour/bullying/threats, has been unfairly accused of unethical actions, or was denied credit in a publication, among others.

-Your rights should be described in your University’s Code of Ethics, Academic Integrity Policies, Reporting Misconduct, or similar documents.
-Read the relevant documents to find out what options you have.
+Your rights should be described in your institution’s Code of Ethics, Academic Integrity Policies, Reporting Misconduct, or similar documents.
+Check the relevant documents to find out what options you have.
 Try to find someone (e.g. integrity/ethics officer, ombudsperson, etc.) at your institution whose responsibility is to deal with cases of misconduct or questionable practices in research or education.
-Do not be afraid to report it!
+If you prefer a more specific answer or to discuss your options in details, please contact us privately.

-No. Our mentors will only be able to support and advise you on the actions you should take, according to the nature of your situation.
-Our mentors will not provide legal advice, nor do they have the power to contact or influence the abusers, institutions or other stakeholders related to your issue.
+No. Our mentors are only able to provide quidance and advise you on the actions you should take, according to the nature of your situation.
+Our mentors do not provide legal advice, nor do they have the power to contact or influence the abusers, institutions or other stakeholders related to your issue.

 Load More